Lorti/open-icon-gzip-examples/README.md

 * `references.html` contains the full [Open Iconic v1.1.1](http://useiconic.com/open) sprite with all 223 SVG icons referenced via `<use>`.
 * `inline.html` contains each of the 223 SVG icons inlined in the HTML.
 * `duplicates.html` contains each of the 223 SVG icons inlined in the HTML, 10 times in a row.
-* `some-duplicates.html` contains each of the 223 SVG icons inlined in the HTML, with 4 icons repeated 20 times.<br>The icons were selected to have different "representative" lengths:
+* `some-duplicates.html` contains each of the 223 SVG icons inlined in the HTML, with 4 icons repeated 20 times.

+The icons in `some-duplicates.html` were selected to have different "representative" lengths, similar to what might be used on a real page -- most of the icons once, and few of the icons often.

         <svg class="icon" width="8" height="8" viewBox="0 0 8 8">
             <path d="M0 0v1h8v-1h-8zm2 2v1h6v-1h-6zm-2 2v1h8v-1h-8zm2 2v1h6v-1h-6z"/>